 There is a catch, of course.
 SNMP also had a core model of sorts: MIB II was supposed to provide all the common interface information, and then vendors would use their enterprise OIDs to provide additional information.
 In reality, the “good” data is in the Enterprise MIB, and the often-ignored data is in MIB II, in part because MIB II isn’t designed to present potentially more interesting vendor-specific data.
 With this being the case, management systems have to decide whether to read information from MIB II, the enterprise MIBs, or a mixture of the two.
 If the enterprise MIB also include all the information that’s stored within MIB II, then MIB II may effectively be abandoned.
 OpenConfig runs a similar risk; a vendor could augment the model with a vendor-specific branch that includes everything for a device, and stop using the core model.
 Hopefully, though, by allowing the core model to be flexible, this can be avoided, because if the core model isn’t implemented, the whole idea of a single common configuration language goes out the window.

 Network management and monitoring (telemetry) are also key elements in the OpenConfig plan.
-In the data model, each object (e.g. an interface) has two major containers, one for config, which contains read/write elements, and one for state, which is read only.
+In the data model, each object (e.g. an interface) has two major containers, one for config, which contains read/write elements, and one for the state, which is read-only.

 +–rw interface [name]